HariPrasadG21/Perishables_Management_System/README.md

 # Perishables_Management_System
-Java Project using Java Swing Framework
+Java Project using Java Swing Framework and backend as MySql